Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Non-Diagonal Correlation Function and GSRs of and Gluonic Currents

-The leading order perturbative diagrams that contribute to $\Pi_{gq}\left(Q^2\right)$ are given in Figure~\ref{pert_fig}.
-The first diagram is a two-loop calculation and corresponds to the (bare) gluonic term in~\eqref{J_g} while the second is a one-loop calculation corresponding to the (bare) quark term arising from composite-operator renormalization ({\it i.e.,} it is a renormalization-induced diagram).
-Despite the differing number of loops, both diagrams are \order{\alpha}{2}.\footnote{Strange (and heavier) quarks originating from composite operator renormalization in~\eqref{J_g} will be suppressed by a factor of $\alpha^2$.} Both diagrams also have the same ${\cal O}\left(m_q^2\right)$ leading chiral behaviour; the first diagram results in an ${\cal O}\left(m_q\right)$ chiral suppression factor.
+The leading-order perturbative diagrams that contribute to $\Pi^{pert}_{gq}\left(Q^2\right)$ are given in Fig.~\ref{pert_fig}.
+The first diagram, a two-loop calculation, corresponds to the (bare) gluonic term in~\eqref{J_g}.
+The second, a one-loop calculation, corresponds to the (bare) quark term arising from composite-operator renormalization ({\it i.e.,} it is a renormalization-induced diagram).
+Despite the differing number of loops, both diagrams are \order{\alpha}{2}.\footnote{Strange (and heavier) quarks originating from composite operator renormalization in~\eqref{J_g} will be suppressed by an additional factor of $\alpha^2$.} Also, both diagrams have the same \order{m_q}{2} leading chiral behaviour because the quark loop in the first diagram provides a $\mathcal{O}\left( m_q \right)$ chiral suppression factor.
 The perturbative contributions can thus be separated into these bare and renormalization-induced diagrams

-The two-loop diagram in Figure~\ref{pert_fig} can be expressed in terms of the fundamental two-loop integrals \cite{narison_integrals}\footnote{Note that the integral $I_6$ does not appear in the the classification of Ref.\ \cite{narison_integrals}; it has been included here for completeness.}

-where we have converted the dimensional regularization conventions in \cite{narison_integrals} to $D=4+2\epsilon$.
-The integral $I_6$ is strictly not necessary since it is finite, but we provide it for completeness.
-At leading chiral order, the contribution of the two-loop perturbative diagram to $\Pi_{gq}$ is

-The non-logarithmic terms in~\eqref{pert_diag} can be ignored since they correspond to dispersion relation substraction constants which are eliminated when forming the GSR.